Codecademy/docs/content/python/concepts/functions/functions.md

 ---
-Title: "Functions"
+Title: 'Functions'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Parameters"
+  - 'Parameters'
-  - "Arguments"
+  - 'Arguments'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 Some tasks need to be performed multiple times within a program.
 Rather than rewrite the same code in multiple places, a function may be defined using the def keyword.
 Function definitions may include parameters, providing data input to the function.